 ILM San Francisco, Singapore and Vancouver were among the five studios to contribute to Jurassic World’s 988 shots.
 Miniatures and physical effects were an important part of our process as we wanted the world to feel as grounded in reality as possible.
 We choose to build a 1/3 scale, 30 foot tall version of the jurassic world gates.
 Additionally, in an effort to make our dinosaurs unique, our muscle and skin simulations were heavily used.
 This allowed the dinosaur’s flex and slide movement to be seen in detail.

-We tried to pay homage to the roots of a franchise that brought many of us into Visual Effects but bring this film into the future as both special and visual effects have change greatly over the past 20 years.
-Every chance possible we opted for physical effects and real world reference to help ground the film and attempt to make us believe, once again, that dinosaurs walk the earth, even if they are common place.
+Jurassic World was a difficult show due to its nostalgia factor.
+We tried to pay homage to the roots of a franchise that brought many of us into Visual Effects but bring this film into the future as both special and visual effects have changed greatly over the past 20 years.
+Every chance possible we opted for physical effects and real world reference to help ground the film and attempt to make us believe, once again, that dinosaurs walk the earth, even if they are commonplace.